Gus199/Portfolio/README.md

 * Questions

 # Description
-this project represent personal full stack development portfolio,
+this project present personal full stack development portfolio,

 # User-Story

-<clipboard-copy>AS AN employer looking for candidates with experience building single-page applications
-I WANT to view a potential employee's deployed React portfolio of work samples SO THAT I can assess whether they're a good candidate for an open position </clipboard-copy>
+As an employer looking for candidates with experience building portfolio applications So that i can assess whether they're a good candidate for an open position

 # Installations